HISTORY|MEANING

 - Document observations and distill data into visual communication of findings.

-- Translate observations into workable concepts and tools for design.
+- Translate observations into workable concepts and

-- Develop a consistent visual language (brand/identity) through experimentation with drawing, montage,
+- Develop a consistent visual language (brand/identity) through

 collage, photography, film et.al.